dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 After this setup any speaker you start will be exposed as a remote player to spotify using its configured label. (opened speakers need to be restarted)

-You can also control the player using the related voice commands or thing channels.
-The ui controllers for spotify are still not developed.
+You can also control the player using the related voice commands, thing channels and the basic widget displayed on the HABSpeaker UI while playing.

+Note: spotify channel just search for individual songs now, pending to improve.

 ## Audio Component Details: